rutujakale111/Student_enrollment_system/README.md

 Python 3.x installed on your system.
 Virtual environment tool like virtualenv or venv.
-Git installed for version control.
+Git installed for version control. first to Install
-Steps to Install:
-Clone the repository:
+Then clone the repository

 bash
 Copy code